The Jeweler

 The four main benefits to holding cJEWEL are: Governance, fee distribution, in-game enhancements and premium feature access (Power-Ups), and token locking.

-Rewards will come by way of fee distribution, but also regular airdrops can be implemented thanks to the safer timelock nature of cJEWEL/sJEWEL.
+Rewards will come by way of , but also regular airdrops can be implemented thanks to the safer timelock nature of cJEWEL/sJEWEL.

 Due to cJEWEL and sJEWEL requiring some period of JEWEL token locking in order to be created, the expected outcome of this system is an overall reduction of the available liquid supply of JEWEL (depending on user engagement with the system).